Pikeras72/LegofyNet/README.md

 -  Model trained with *`128x64`px* images.
 -  Very simple interface just to try the functionality of the model.
--  Deployment of the web page on Netlify: https://legofynet.netlify.app
+-  Deployment of the web page on Netlify.
 -  Allows users to upload an image, select a class and generate their image.

 Weak points: